 One approach to limiting harm (whatever it may be) is to outline the “risks” or probabilities of harm from a particular tool.
-This is an example of a document doing so for a sentencing tool being trialled in Pennsylvania.
-However when “risks” of harm are raised, we know that one tool of perpetuating oppression is to either justify or excuse them, which leaves the harmful impact in place.
-To counter this pattern of behaviours, we require those with structural power to be invested in generating outcomes of equity and justice.
+This is an example of a document doing so for a sentencing tool being trialed in Pennsylvania.
+However, when “risks” of harm are raised, we know that one tool of perpetuating oppression is to either justify or excuse them, which leaves the harmful impact in place.
+To counter this pattern of behaviors, we require those with structural power to be invested in generating outcomes of equity and justice.

 One way to build in a mechanism to this end would be to reframe the burden of proof so that those designing these technologies have to prove that they do not perpetuate oppression on any communities before they can move forward with their product.

 After all, without this re-framing, we know that what is a ‘risk’ of inaccuracy for one party is a material outcome that could be the difference between life or death for the other.
-And disappointingly, such risks are often taken, especially in pursuit of profit.
+Disappointingly, such risks are often taken, especially in pursuit of profit.

 FOUR.
 We simply must insist on using the language of oppression rather than bias when it comes to AI and emerging tech.

-The short version: because without a framework for analysing structural power we are missing the point and going nowhere.
+The short version: that without a framework for analyzing structural power, we are missing the point and going nowhere.
 The longer and more nuanced version: read my colleague Sara’s article here.
 For more on these concepts Dr. Safiya Noble’s “Algorithms of Oppression” is terrific.